After closing down due to COVID-19 on March 12, 2020, Universal Orlando was one of the first major theme parks in the U.S. to reopen.

 The theme park resort reopened in phases.
 CityWalk—the dining, retail, and entertainment complex that connects the two theme parks—reopened a handful of venues on May 14, 2020.
 Universal then opened some of its hotels on June 2, and on June 5, it reopened the gates to all three parks: Universal Studios Florida, Islands of Adventure, and Universal’s Volcano Bay water park.

-Virtually everything is open now, but you should note the following:
+Virtually everything else is open now, but you should note the following:

 - Most venues are now open at CityWalk, including the Cinemark movie theater, which had remain closed when the complex first reopened.
 The nightclubs at CityWalk, including The Groove and the Red Coconut Club, remain shuttered.
-The Blue Man Group theater is closed and is tentatively scheduled to reopen in August.
+The Blue Man Group theater is temporarily closed.

-- Most Universal Orlando hotels are open, including Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Hard Rock Hotel, Cabana Bay Beach Resort, Universal’s Aventura Hotel, and Universal’s Endless Summer Resort – Surfside Inn and Suites.
-Information is forthcoming about reopening plans for its remaining two properties, Loews Portofino Bay Hotel and Universal’s Endless Summer Resort – Dockside Inn and Suites, which debuted in March 2020.
+- Select Universal Orlando hotels are open: Loews Royal Pacific Resort, Hard Rock Hotel, Cabana Bay Beach Resort, and Universal’s Endless Summer Resort – Surfside Inn and Suites.

 Things to Consider as You Plan a Universal Orlando Visit